wasifMazhar/first-repo/README.md

 # first-repo
 this my first repo on GitHub
 <br>
 hi!
-My name is wasif.
+My name is wasifMazhar.